 As the joint family structure crumbles and youngsters steer away from parents, the seniors, particularly in the West, find themselves alone either in aged care facilities or old-age homes.
 They are prone to frequent bouts of depression that often leads to a debilitating condition.
-Laughter Therapy is indeed the best medicine to be prescribed for seniors to keep them in good cheer.
-A good Hearty Laughter gets rid of stress, worry and depression.
+Laughter Yoga and Laughter Wellness are indeed the best medicine to be prescribed for seniors to keep them in good cheer.
+A good Hearty laughter gets rid of stress, worry and depression.
 It touches the emotional core and alleviates feelings of loneliness and isolation.
 Besides being the panacea for good health, laughter generates positive thoughts and reduces the negative strains.

 Many seniors are in need of more human contact.
 While most of them are surrounded by peers whom they like and share similar interests with, many still dearly miss their children and family.
 Deeper down, what they really miss is the need for someone close to them with whom they can confide their emotions.
 Laughter can give seniors that much needed feeling of closeness and fraternity.

-Laughter exercises are simple, structured and entertaining.
+Laughter Yoga and Laughter Wellness exercises are simple, structured and lots of fun!
 They are easy & safe and provide a genuine form of physical exercise.
 They are appropriate for all, regardless of their cognitive, sensory or motor abilities / limitations.
 People’s participation is invited and not imposed.

 Factors Affecting Seniors and How Laughter Therapy Can Help